 When we can’t identify a profile (technically speaking, we can’t get its ID), it’s impossible to connect a listening mention and its author.

 It's possible that in Content and Community, you can still find the listening mentions by unidentified authors.
 Yet, they aren’t taken into account in some metrics you’d find in Analytics.
 As long as we cannot connect a mention with a specific profile, the metrics could be misleading.
-Thus, the unidentified profiles aren’t included in Influencers, Advocates, nor the Number of authors.
+Thus, the unidentified profiles aren’t included in Top Authors table, nor the Number of authors metric.

 When we can’t identify a profile, when showing the content in Content and Community, instead of a profile’s name, we display an Unknown profile.